 The number of REITs listed on Bursa Malaysia remains unchanged at 18.
 AHP has been delisted from the official list of REITs on the Bursa effective February and has been replaced by IGB Commercial REIT (IGBCR).
-The largest REIT by market capitalization as at end 2021 is still KLCCP which maintained its top position at RM11.83 billion (down from RM12.78 billion in 2020) followed by IGB REIT at RM5.89 billion (2020: RM6.12 billion), Sunway REIT at RM4.83 billion (2020: RM5.13 billion) and Pavilion REIT at RM3.91 billion (2020: RM4.56 billion).
+The largest REIT by market capitalization as at end 2021 is still KLCCP which maintained its top position at RM11.83 billion (down from RM12.78 billion in 2020) followed by IGB REIT at RM5.89 billion (2020 : RM6.12 billion), Sunway REIT at RM4.83 billion (2020 : RM5.13 billion) and Pavilion REIT at RM3.91 billion (2020 : RM4.56 billion).
 There are four other REITs (three in 2020) which have market capitalizations of above RM1 billion viz., Capitaland Malaysia Mall Trust, YTL Hospitality, IGB Commercial REIT and Axis Real Estate.
-Overall, the market capitalisation of Malaysian REITs declined compared to the year before due to the continued impact of the pandemic on the office, retail and hospitality sectors in 2021.
-The number of REITS which declared dividends of above 6% declined in number in 2021 with only six (nine in 2020) out of the eighteen REITS which had dividend yields of 6% or higher.
+Overall, the market capitalisation of Malaysian REITs declined compared to the year before due to the continued impact of the pandemic on the office, retail and hospitality sectors in 2021) out of the eighteen REITS which had dividend yields of 6% or higher.
 Almost all the REITs recorded a decline in their ROEs as well as distribution yield for the year compared to 2020.
 Share prices were unsurprisingly impacted as well.
 The performance of the 18 REITs for 2020 are summarized in the table overleaf.